Sunak says he is ‘expansively’ helping Covid-19 inquiry after WhatsApp claims

 Mr Keith further said the diaries of Sir Patrick speak of the Sage committee, the chief medical officer and himself “being used as human shields” by ministers.

-Several witnesses also complained about Mr Johnson’s inconsistent behaviour, with one saying he was “all over the place” and his decision-making was “bipolar”.
+Witnesses also complained about Mr Johnson’s inconsistent behaviour, with one saying he was “all over the place”.

+Sir Patrick wrote: “As another person said, it’s so inconsistent.
+It’s like bipolar decision-making.”

 Mr Keith added: “Sir Patrick’s diary contains entries such as ‘this flip-flopping is impossible.
 One minute do more.
 Next do nothing.
 He doesn’t seem to push actions or resolutions’.”